hughperkins/coriander/README.md

 - Nov 5:
   - switched from `Makefile` to `CMakeLists.txt` => build/install instructions have changed, see above
+  - added a `cmake` file, so you can easily add `cocl` to your cmakelists file, eg see https://bitbucket.org/hughperkins/eigen/src/d84b9f44f924e36a8527e66a46a189395f046d21/unsupported/test/cuda-on-cl/CMakeLists.txt?at=eigen-cl&fileviewer=file-view-default for an example
 - Nov 4:
   - merged in changes that remove `label`s and gotos, and replace them with `if`s, `while`s, `for`s.
 This is a bit flaky/beta/duct-tape, but the unit tests do all pass...
 - Nov 1: